 About me

 I am a PhD student in the Applied Mathematics, Statistics and Scientific Computation (AMSC) program at The University of Maryland, College Park.
-I am advised by Maria Cameron and working closely with Furong Huang.
-My current research is in data-driven methods for understanding rare events in molecular dynamics and trustworthy machine learning.
-My recent research covers a broad range of topics including optimal control, model reduction, causality in machine learning and computational methods for differential equations.
+I am advised by Maria Cameron and working closely with Furong Huang and Haizhao Yang.
+My research primarily focuses on causal inference in machine learning and understanding rare events in molecular biology using ML techniques.
+My recent research covers a broad range of topics including optimal control, model reduction, causality in machine learning, Large language model, vision language models and computational methods for differential equations.
+I have experience in causality in LLM/VLM, large models for differential equations and AI for molecular biology.

 Publications and preprints

 • Jiaxin Yuan, Amar Shah, Channing Bentz, and Maria Cameron.
 Optimal control for sampling the transition path process and estimating rates.
-Communications in Nonlinear Science and Numerical Simulation, 2023.
-Accepted.
+Communications in Nonlinear Science and Numerical Simulation.
+Volume 129, February 2024, 107701.

 • Xiaoyu Liu, Jiaxin Yuan, Bang An, Yuancheng Xu, Yifan Yang, and Furong Huang.
 C-Disentanglement: Discovering Causally-Independent Generative Factors under an Inductive Bias of Confounder.
 Conference on Neural Information Processing Systems (NeurIPS), 2023